C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: Introduction

+{\Gls{jt} under \gls{ccsi} and \gls{dcsi} is a well-studied topic.
+The single transmitter case with \gls{ccsi} was first studied in \cite{jindal2006mimo}, preceded by others (see, e.g. \cite{Caire2010Multiuser}), and extended to the multi-transmitter case with \gls{ccsi} and \gls{dcsi} in \cite{makki2012throughput, yu2012novel,dai2013sparse, zakhour2011optimized,DeKerret2013,DeKerret2014,jaramillo2015coordinated, Zhang2013a,Sanguinetti2016,Li2018,Li2020c,Pan2017,Pan2017a,Pan2019}.
+We focus on the case where the main factor is the limited link between \glspl{srrh} in the cluster and the \gls{jpcu}.\footnote{Explicitly, we assume that each \gls{srrh} estimates the channels between it and all \glspl{ms}, and we neglect that estimation error.
+This assumption may be reasonable if there is channel reciprocity, as in time division duplex, where the channel estimation error at the \glspl{srrh} is negligible compared to the quantization error in sending these channels to the \gls{jpcu}.} Here, in addition to reducing the fronthaul data rate, we deal with another issue; namely \gls{jt} with imperfect \gls{csi}.}

 The paper presents two contributions.
-The first is a new upper-bound on the rate-loss when the \gls{cu} sets the overall joint-\gls{zf} precoding matrix using imperfect \gls{csi} (cf. Fig. \ref{fig:icts}) compared to perfect \gls{csi}.
-The latter bound can be used to obtain a lower bound on the achievable rate.
-We assume that each \gls{srrh} quantizes its local \gls{csi} using \gls{rvq} \citep{santipach2005signature}.
-Similar bounds for the broadcast channel with imperfect \gls{csi} can be found in \cite{jindal2006mimo,kountouris2012downlink}.
-The proposed bound differs from previous ones by the type of imperfect \gls{csi}; i.e., it considers \gls{jt} in which the cooperating transmitters (\glspl{srrh}) have limited interconnecting links.
-Each user's channel is quantized as a haul in the former bounds, whereas here, in sub-blocks.
-This sub-block quantization induces an entirely different \gls{csi} error distribution.
+The first is a new upper bound on the rate-loss, where the \gls{jpcu} sets the overall joint-\gls{zf} precoding matrix using imperfect \gls{csi} (cf. \cref{FigSystemSetupICSI}), compared to perfect \gls{csi}, {where \gls{csi} errors are due to quantization}.
+That upper bound yields a lower bound on the achievable rate.
+We assume that each \gls{srrh} quantizes its local \gls{csi} using \gls{rvq} \cite{santipach2005signature}. { Similar bounds for the broadcast channel and \gls{dmimo} with imperfect \gls{csi} appear in \cite{jindal2006mimo,Caire2010Multiuser} and \cite{Zhang2013a,Sanguinetti2016,Li2018,Li2019,Wang2020}, respectively, all of which consider \gls{ccsi}.
+As discussed above, the proposed bound here differs from the latter bounds due to the \gls{jpm} quantization, which does not exist in the \gls{ccsi}.
+Furthermore, in \cite{jindal2006mimo,Caire2010Multiuser}, the overall channel to each terminal is quantized as a haul, whereas here, in sub-blocks.
+This sub-block quantization induces an entirely different \gls{csi} error distribution leading to a distinct bound.
+Moreover, \cite{Zhang2013a,Sanguinetti2016,Li2018,Li2019,Wang2020} consider the large system regime, whereas the analysis here does not.\footnote{The large system regime is where the number of \gls{rrh}-antenna and the number of terminals grows to infinity, while their ratio approaches a nontrivial limit.
+In this regime, it is possible to use random matrix theory.} Finally, \cite{Li2018,Wang2020} deal with channel impairment due to pilot contamination, whereas in this paper, the error is due to \gls{csi} quantization.
+Another relevant rate-loss bound is \cite{DeKerret2013}, which, unlike here, considers the \gls{dcsi} setup, which is different as discussed above.
+Moreover, the bound \cite{DeKerret2013} differs from the proposed bound because it assumes single-antenna transmitters and considers the high-\gls{snr} regime.
+A recent bound under no such assumption for the \gls{dcsi} setup appears in \cite{Li2020c}.
+However, beyond the \gls{dcsi}, the latter bound considers the large system regime, whereas the proposed bound does not.}